Guided sequential ABC schemes for intractable Bayesian models: Guided sequential samplers

-Constructing a guided and local SMC-ABC sampler is immediate given the reasoning in Section \ref{sec:guided-sis-abc}.
+Constructing a guided and local SMC-ABC sampler is immediate given the reasoning in Sections \ref{sec:basic-guided-SIS}-\ref{sec:guided--hybrid-sis-abc}.
 Remember that we wish to perturb a sampled particle $\theta^*$ to produce a proposed $\theta^{**}$ in step 16 of Algorithm \ref{alg:smc-abc}.
 Once $\theta^*$ has been sampled from the accepted particles at iteration $t-1$, we define as ``augmented data'' the vector $(\theta^*,s_y)$, which we want to use to produce $\theta^{**}$.
 It is useful to imagine $\theta^*$ as $(\theta^*_k,\theta_{-k}^*)$ if we wish to update one component at a time, using the notation established at the beginning of Section \ref{sec:guided-samplers}, or as $(\theta^*_{k,l},\theta_{-(k,l)}^*)$ if we update a block of two components at a time, etc. In Section \ref{sec:twisted}, we consider an example where some components of $\theta$ are highly correlated in the prior, and a sampler exploiting this fact dramatically helps producing an efficient ABC algorithm.
 We illustrate this conditional approach by focusing on perturbing a single component of $\theta$, as the notation is easier to convey the message and extensions to multiple components are immediate.
 Hence, here we focus on the augmented data expressed as the column vector $(\theta_{k}^*,\theta_{-k}^*,s_y)'$, for which we assume a joint multivariate Gaussian distribution allowing us to design a ``perturbation kernel'' $q_t(\theta_k|\theta_{-k}^*,s_y)$.
 Our goal is proposing for the $k$-th component of $\theta$ conditionally on the remaining $d_\theta-1$ coordinates of $\theta^*$ and the whole $s_y$.
 This means that the sampler producing $\theta^{**}_k$ does not make use of the value of $\theta_k^*$, but the sampler producing $\theta^{**}_{k'}$ will make use of $\theta_k^*$ ($k'\neq k$).
-Under the same assumptions of joint Gaussianity considered in Section \ref{sec:guided-sis-abc}, we have that $q_t(\theta_k|\theta_{-k}^*,s_y)$ is a Gaussian sampler, which we now construct.
+Under the same assumptions of joint Gaussianity considered in Sections \ref{sec:basic-guided-SIS}-\ref{sec:guided--hybrid-sis-abc}, we have that $q_t(\theta_k|\theta_{-k}^*,s_y)$ is a Gaussian sampler, which we now construct. \\ Say that all $N$ accepted $d$-dimensional particles of type $(\theta,s)$ have been obtained for iteration $t-1$.
+We now compute the weighted sample mean and weighed covariance matrix as in \eqref{eq:m-S}, and from these we extract the following quantities \begin{itemize} \item $\hat{m}_{k}$: scalar element extracted from $\hat{m}_{t-1}$ and corresponding to component $k$ of $\theta$; \item $\hat{S}_{k,-k}$: $(d-1)$-dimensional row vector extracted from $\hat{S}_{t-1}$ by considering the row corresponding to $\theta_k$ and retaining all columns except that corresponding to $\theta_k$. \item $\hat{S}_{-k,-k}$: $(d-1)\times (d-1)$-dimensional matrix extracted from $\hat{S}_{t-1}$ by eliminating the row and column corresponding to $\theta_k$. \item $